 Crossing the border to Canada in an RV isn’t difficult when you know what to expect and have all your documents ready.

 RV travel doesn’t need to stop at the US border.
-Expand your journeys to our friendly neighbors to the north, and use this guide to visiting Canada in an RV to plan a quick and smooth border crossing!
+Expand your journeys to our friendly neighbors to the north, and use this guide to visit Canada in an RV to plan a quick and smooth border crossing.

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."